 The research period will be defined in the contract with the national oil company Sonatrach, to consider the nature and complexity of the perimeters.

-In this respect, preferential tax rate is granted to encourage exploring complex oil & gas deposits such as the reduced rate of royalty of 5% instead of 10% in the general case.
+In this respect, a preferential tax rate is granted to encourage exploring complex oil & gas deposits such as the reduced rate of royalty of 5% instead of 10% in the general case (Article 204 of the law 19-13).